 Collaboration with these agencies ensured that materials’ selection and engineering practices used throughout construction would produce the least amount of current in the river and have minimal future impact to sensitive lake resources including the threatened bull trout species.
 Work was done during the summer to avoid interrupting the normal, upstream migration pattern of the bull trout.

-“One of the major concerns for this project from the beginning is that the area where the project is taking place is located within critically designated habitat for the bull trout,” Dean Cox, environmental specialist at TransCanada.
+“One of the major concerns for this project from the beginning is that the area where the project is taking place is located within critically designated habitat for the bull trout,” said Dean Cox, environmental specialist at TransCanada.

 “In the interest of environmental stewardship and social responsibility for the area and for Lake Pend Oreille we really worked very closely with U.S. Fish and Wildlife in order to determine the proper construction practices as well as the timing for this project not to upset the annual migration of the trout through this area.”